tulam45/Portfolio/README.md

 ## Oregon Digital
 This is an on-going project at my workplace working on an open-source software called 'Hyrax' to implement the front-end and back-end of a website using `Ruby on Rails` application to run the website.
 Same as `Scholars Archive`, most of my position includes with updating the site, add new features, fixing bugs, and maintain the site to the desire of the stakeholder.
+All my contribution are made under the username: `lamtu1` in the repo.

 **Link**: [Click here](https://github.com/OregonDigital/OD2) to go to the Project Repository